How tech-enabled solutions support access to maternal healthcare

 It can seem to patients like a no-win situation.
 Even if a pregnant person opts to drive hundreds of miles to get better reproductive care, extensive travel is known to contribute to increased risks of infant mortality and pregnancy complications.3 So both choices pose risks.

-Telehealth and other tech-forward developments are helping to improve access to obstetrics care.
+Telehealth and other tech-forward developments are helping to improve access to maternal healthcare.
 Innovations have led to the creation of regional partnerships where specialists from metropolitan cities work closely with providers in rural communities to ensure patients have access to excellent maternity care.6

 This is particularly important for high-risk pregnancies.
 At-home monitoring can help ensure the patient is getting regular check-ins on vital signs and other key markers that might flag that something is amiss.
 In the office, digital collaboration tools can connect urban MFM specialists with rural doctors, enabling real-time training and support.
 These tactics have been shown to lead to better health outcomes and improve patient satisfaction.7